-There are only 2 printing methods Thought Merchants can genuinely recommend.
+There are only two printing methods Thought Merchants can genuinely recommend: mid-range and premium.

 Spending less than $200?
 Use Moo.com